Olivier-Boudeville/Universal-Server/README.md

 ![US dependencies](us-dependencies.png "US Dependencies")

+The US infrastructure depends on the [Ceylan](https://github.com/Olivier-Boudeville/Ceylan) one.

 This repository is just an umbrella, in the sense it is mostly empty: its purpose is only to federate and give access to the US-* actual subprojects.